ppa

 If you are a Debian user …

-In order to add this repository to your Debian system, do the following, as root:
+In order to add this repository to your Debian Bullseye system, do the following, as root:

 wget -O - https://luarvique.github.io/ppa/openwebrx-plus.gpg | gpg --dearmor -o /etc/apt/trusted.gpg.d/openwebrx-plus.gpg